JorjaFox/website/_posts-old-blog/2011-11-03-adi-on-the-hill-roundup.md

 There are bunch of official ADI videos, but they're pretty bad quality.
 I'm hoping C-SPAN comes up with one (they normally do if they managed to tape this at all).

 Then we have some quotes:
-<blockquote>Known to 73million CSI viewers as Sara Sidle, today Jorja Fox said: <em>“It is time to say that elephants should not be kept in chains nor lions, tigers, bears and monkeys in small cages on the backs of trucks.
-This Bill has the potential to eradicate considerable animal suffering and I believe it will be embraced by Americans.”</em></blockquote>
+<blockquote>Known to 73million CSI viewers as Sara Sidle, today Jorja Fox said: _“It is time to say that elephants should not be kept in chains nor lions, tigers, bears and monkeys in small cages on the backs of trucks.
+This Bill has the potential to eradicate considerable animal suffering and I believe it will be embraced by Americans.”_</blockquote>
 Source: <a href="http://www.ad-international.org/animals_in_entertainment/go.php?id=2263&amp;ssi=10">ADI</a>
 <blockquote>“Congress has a responsibility to protect the welfare of animals and ensure public safety.
 A prohibition on the use of exotic and wild animals in traveling circuses is proportionate, responsible, the least expensive solution to this problem, and long overdue.